-You know how your mom, your grandma – all the more “seasoned” moms will tell you to enjoy every moment with your kids because this time goes by so quickly?
+You know how your mom, your grandma – all the more “seasoned” moms will tell you to enjoy every moment with your kids because “they grow up so fast”?

 There are a lot of things I would tell my younger mom-self, if I had the chance.

 Like, to not worry so much about them “becoming independent” at age 4.
 There will be plenty of time for that later on.

 I would take more pictures; even the bad ones with my old-school cell phones will be cherished forever.

 I would remind myself that I’ll miss those late-night feeding sessions with my daughter tucked contently into the crook of my elbow.